lbragile/Line-Width-Indicator/README.md

 This is an initial release, just to get familiar with VS Code extension publishing.
 More work will be added in the very near future.
 Stay tuned!

+#### 🔸 0.0.4 - Functionality Breakthrough

+- Fixed issue where editor change caused LWI to disable.
+- Added commands to enable/disable LWI.
+- Settings allow user to choose colors, breakpoints, and add languages to exclude.

-### 0.0.1 - Initial/Test release
+#### 🔸 0.0.1 - Initial/Test release

-Indicator is shown on each line with colors defined by user specified settings.
+- Indicator is shown on each line with colors defined by user specified settings.

 ---